Yu1986/adobeio-codelabs-journaling-events/lessons/lesson1.md

 In order to test the action, you could execute `aio app deploy` in the VSCode terminal.
 Once the deployment is finished, run `aio rt action invoke your-app-name/generic`, and then verify its result and logs using `aio rt activation get ID` and `aio rt activation logs ID`

-If successful, the event provider should automatically send the events, you should be able to use postman or curl to verify the journaling API to receive the event.
+If successful, the event provider should automatically send the events, you should be able to use postman or curl to verify the journaling API to receive events.

 Next lesson: [lesson2](lesson2.md)